William Cooper (priest): St Luke's Hostel and the Homes of St Barnabas

-The time had come for a permanent home for the community.
-Cooper set about raising the funds to realise his vision, and, after substantial contributions were pledged, the present estate of some nine acres was purchased.
-He chose the site partly because of its mild climate and beautiful surroundings and partly because it is adjacent to Dormans railway station and so within easy reach of London.
-The foundation stone of the building was laid in July 1900 and the West wing and administrative block were opened the following year.
+Cooper went on to raise funds for a permanent home for the community and purchased a nine-acre portion of land in Lingfield, Surrey.
+The site was partly chosen due to its mild climate and beautiful surroundings and partly because it is adjacent to Dormans railway station and so within easy reach of London.
+The foundation stone was laid in July 1900 and the West wing and administrative block were opened the following year.
 Over time the buildings continued to be developed with the addition of the East wing and an extension to the chapel.